All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-You know, that's exhilarated and just inspired by what Hamas did by killing 1400 innocent people and taking hundreds hostage.
+Just like it, I'll play that and I'll play, you know, the Cornell professor, you know, that's exhilarated and just inspired by what Hamas did by killing 1,400 innocent people and taking hundreds hostage.

 Anyway, listen.

-I wasn't expecting what seemed to be a sneak attack after we had discussed, um, making sure we represent all children in the ways that we speak and when we speak.
+I wasn't expecting what seemed to be a sneak attack after we had discussed making sure we represent all children in the ways that we speak and when we speak.

-Um but many are thinking about the incredible devastation and human suffering unfolding today in Israel and Palestine, and we mourn the loss of hundreds of innocent civilians killed and homes destroyed this week alone, and the thousands over the decades, all of whom should have been prevented.
+And we mourn the loss of hundreds of innocent civilians killed and homes destroyed this week alone and the thousands over the decades, all of whom should have been prevented.

-Aggressors attacking families and a state seeking vengeance, but we often sympathize with and humanize the side that we relate to, and the side that looks more like us, or that our biases guide us towards.
+It might seem simple, aggressors attacking families in a state of seeking vengeance, but we often sympathize with and humanize the side that we relate to and the side that looks more like us or that our biases guide us towards.

 But doing so obscures the root of the violence.